dawsbot/skrub/readme.md

 `rm` ships with a `-P` flag which first does file overwrites with blank data.
 Although the end result is similar, this does not support negation in globbing and is not cross-platform.

+### But I can do the same thing with `shred`

+Not the case.
+The `shred` command is a Linux only distribution while `skrub` is cross-platform. `skrub` also supports negation within file globbing. `shred` does not have a friendly node.js module wrapper around it either.

 <br>

 ## Related